wulfsberg/angular-material-kickstart/README.md

 Set locale
 ----------
-To ensure that locale-specific pipes (such as date or number format) use the correct locale, add a `LOCALE_ID` provider to the app module.
-I.e. in `src/app/app.module.ts`, edit providers to include
+To ensure that locale-specific pipes (such as date or number format) use the correct locale, you need to include the appropriate locale file in the build.

+If you're using AOT-compilation, you can add `--locale=da-DK` to your build command, e.g. `ng serve --aot --locale=da-DK`.
+(Production build uses AOT by default, and it will likely be default in dev build in the future, too).

+If you're using JIT-compilation, you need to include, register and provide the locale in the source code.
+Edit the `src/app/app.module.ts` to include

+    import { registerLocaleData } from '@angular/common';
+    import locale from '@angular/common/locales/da';
     import { LOCALE_ID, NgModule } from '@angular/core';

+    registerLocaleData(locale);
     ...
-    providers: [{provide: LOCALE_ID, useValue: 'da-DK'}], // Your locale of choice ...
+    providers: [{provide: LOCALE_ID, useValue: 'da-DK'}],
+    ...

 app.module.ts in total
 ----------------------
 For an overview, the `app.module.ts` ends up looking something like this:

+    import { registerLocaleData } from '@angular/common';
+    import locale from '@angular/common/locales/da';
     import { LOCALE_ID, NgModule } from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';
     import { BrowserAnimationsModule } from '@angular/platform-browser/animations';
+    import 'hammerjs';
     import { AppComponent } from './app.component';

-    import 'hammerjs';
+    registerLocaleData(locale);

     @NgModule({
       declarations: [
         AppComponent